Facebook logo

 What Are Dental Implants?

-There really is no other tooth replacement quite like dental implants because of the way in which they replace missing teeth from the root to the crown.
-Not only does this mean you can have confidence in the longevity and health of your tooth, but you can smile with ease and eat your favorite meals without any concern.
+There is no other tooth replacement quite like dental implants because of how they replace missing teeth from the root to the crown.
+Not only does this mean you can have confidence in the longevity and health of your teeth, but you can smile with ease and eat your favorite meals without any concern.
 It’s one of the reasons why not only Dr. Rottman recommends dental implants, but so many dentists across the country as well.
 Even if you’ve been missing teeth for a very long time, chances are you’re a candidate for this life-changing and groundbreaking tooth replacement method.

 Initial Consultation